Search

 Do you ever wish you could just go to bed without washing your face?

 I must confess: Sometimes I feel too tired.
 Sometimes the idea of the water running into my sleeves and up to my elbows is more than I can bear after a day of working and wrangling and being the adult I have no choice but to be.
-Sometimes, I would rather have a shower at midnight, a full admin-shower with razors, shower gels, exfoliating mitts, body serums and oils, than endure the chore of face-washing at the sink.
+Sometimes, I would rather have a shower at midnight: a full admin-shower with razors, shower gels, exfoliating mitts, body serums and oils, than endure the chore of face-washing at the sink.

-I gently put my phone down and slowly close my eyes and enact to myself that the reason I’m not washing my face is because I actually just accidentally fell asleep, nothing to see here, Officer!
+I gently put my phone down and slowly close my eyes and enact to myself that the reason I’m not washing my face is because I actually just accidentally fell asleep.
+Nothing to see here, Officer!
 Just a tired woman who fell asleep while doomscrolling, even though I am just pretending to be asleep because I am too tired to wash my face, and the only person I am cheating is… my face.

-“Really should have made more effort,” say the traces of Merit The Uniform Tinted Mineral Sunscreen SPF 45, now staining the white fibres of my Lonvitalite Microfiber Cleansing Assistant (lol).
 Merit is my current base of choice (lightweight, hydrating, barely-there feel with a satisfying glow) but on other days this week's it's also been Mavala Serum Foundation (silky and smooth, balancing and radiant, packed with skincaring ingredients) and Revlon Illuminance Skincaring Foundation (for those days when I need the power of squalane and hyaluronic acid to stay hydrated).

 On the mornings my face wakes up neglected, I work extra hard to dredge it back to neutral.
 I am not a monster.
 I really try to make it up to my face.
 Forgive me, face!